 Every guidebook will tell you plenty about the history of the Cologne most impressive building, so I’m going to spare your time on that.
 Apart from being the most visited tourist attraction in Germany it has space for everyone and is by all means worth your time.
 Be sure to check out the stained-glass window created by Gerhard Richter.
 On a sunny day it spreads the sparkle magic.

 You can also climb the stairs to see the city from above.

-At the former fish market square you will find those pretty colorful crooked houses from your Instagram feed.
+At the former fish market square you will find those pretty colourful crooked houses from your Instagram feed.

-Right beside the Cologne Cathedrale you will find Museum Ludwig - a great art museum showcasing works from XX and XXI centuries with contemporary exibitions on photography and modern art.
+You will find it right beside the Cologne Cathedrale – a great art museum showcasing works from XX and XXI centuries with contemporary exhibitions on photography and modern art.